neatphar/Booster_CI_CD_Project/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> This project is done mainly as an application of what I learnt in Sprints iCamp DevOps Program.
     <br>
 </p>